steph-mai/get_next_line/README.md

-*This project has been created as part of the 42 curriculum by stmaire@student.42.fr*
+*This project has been created as part of the 42 curriculum by stmaire*

 # Get Next Line